markmiro/markmiro-astro/src/pages/posts/md.md

 ---
 layout: ../../layouts/PostLayout.astro
-title: Hello, World
+title: Plain markdown
 ---
-# Markdown!
+# Plain markdown

-Hello, world!

 - This is a list item
 - This is a list item